Underworld-Geodynamics-Education/Cloud-Intro2Python/Content/Instructions.md

 You will need to view that site using the jupyter notebooks rather than a standard server or directly from the filesystem as the paths are only valid within that environment.

-## Paths
+## Where to put it

 All of the material that creates the web pages and notebooks should live in the `Content` directory.

 Paths are mapped from the `Content` directory to the `_site` directory in an obvious way  (this can be subverted if you add `permalink` metadata to a file) which means that links can be written in a predictable manner.

-## Changing the Dockerfile
+Notebooks live in `Content/Notebooks` so that, by default, the navigation bar knows where to find them.

+# The Dockerfile

 The unix environment you are working in depends on the setup of your Docker machine.
 This is determined from the `Dockerfile` in the home directory.
 The `FROM` command at the start of this file is the base image that is downloaded as the starting point.
 This contains all the dependencies you need to run live demonstrations (including the notebooks server, the jekyll system and so on).